 If your AC unit has never properly cooled your home, this may be the reason why.
 AC units are sized according to tonnage.
 Understanding the appropriate AC unit size for your home means looking at square footage, ceiling heights, insulation levels, window characteristics and more.
 An AC unit that is too small for your home’s size can never properly cool every room in your home.
 The solution for this problem is straightforward: upgrade to the right size of AC unit.

 Your AC system’s air ducts bring all the cool air produced by the AC unit to the various rooms of your home.
 Leaks along the way can let cool air escape to the basement or attic, reducing the amount of cool air that your livable space receives.
 A professional HVAC technician can inspect your system’s ductwork for leaks and seal off any fissures.

 Your AC Unit is Simply Too Old

 Like any other appliance, AC units lose efficiency and power as they age.
 A unit that worked perfectly 15 years ago may struggle to bring cool air throughout your home today.
 Energy Star recommends looking into replacement when your unit passes the 10 year mark.
 As an added benefit, newer AC units tend to be more efficient and can save you as much as 20 percent on energy costs.
 A professional can help you find a new AC unit that fits your needs.

-If you’ve tried troubleshooting your AC problems yourself but haven’t been able to get your AC unit back to working order, make an appointment with a Service First AC professional today.
-Our HVAC repair experts have the training and skills necessary to quickly diagnose your issue and prescribe a solution that will get you back down to a cool and comfortable temperature in no time!
+If you’ve tried troubleshooting your AC problems yourself but haven’t been able to get your AC unit back to working order, make an appointment with a Service First AC Repair & Plumbing today.
+Our plumbers and HVAC experts have the training and skills necessary to quickly diagnose your issue and prescribe a solution that will get you back down to a cool and comfortable temperature in no time!